 Google Local works based on citations and the more citations you have the higher your listing will rank.
 A citation is basically a mention of your business address of phone number on a website that Google trusts as a data provider.

-The standard advice is to list your website in as many of the major citation providers as possible which is a good strategy until all your competitors do the same thing.
+The standard advice for ranking higher in Google Places is to list your website in as many of the major citation providers as possible which is a good strategy until all your competitors do the same thing.
 Citation building is the same as link-building, you need to get the sort of citations that your competitors can’t get.

 One of the best ways to do this is to build a custom relationship with a partner which is trusted by Google to give citation data but in a sector not directly related to yours.
 As an example if you had a chain of restaurants you could approach a hotel reviews website and pay for a sponsored section on each of their city & town pages listing the 3 nearest restaurants from your chain.